PROFILE

 abroad currently contribute about 32% of GDP.

-a major negative impact on the economy and
+war with Ethiopia had a major negative impact on

 during the last round of fighting in May-June